 ITNW-1353 Support Network Server Infrastructure (2-4-3) Installing, configuring, managing, and supporting a network infrastructure.
-Prerequisites: ITNW-1325 or ITNW-1358
+Prerequisite: Take ITNW-1325(2864) or ITNW-1358(29858)

-ITNW-1354 Implementing and Supporting Servers (1-4-3) Implement, administer, and troubleshoot information systems that incorporate servers in a networked computing environment.
-Prerequisites: ITNW-1345
+ITNW-1354 Implementing and Supporting Servers (2-4-3) I m plement, administer, and troubleshoot information systems that incorporate servers in a networked computing environment.
+Prerequisite: Take ITNW-1345(73199) ITSC-1316(72125) or ITSC-1307(11000)

 ITNW-1358 Network+ (2-4-3) Prepares individuals for a career as a Network Engineer in the Information Technology support industry.
 Includes the various responsibilities and tasks required for service engineers to successfully perform in a specific environment.
 Prepares individuals to pass the Computing Technology Industry Association (CompTIA) Network+ certification exam.
-Prerequisites: READ-0200

-ITNW-1380 Cooperative Business System Network and Tel (1-19-3) Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
+ITNW-1380 Coop-Bus Sys Nwk &tel (1-19-3) Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
 Under supervision of the college and the employer, the student combines classroom learning with work experience.
 Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
 This course may be repeated if topics and learning outcomes vary.

-ITNW-1392 Special Topics in Computer Systems Network & Telecoms (2-4-3) Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
+ITNW-1392 Spcl Tpcs in Comp Sys Ntwk & Telecoms (2-4-3) Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 This course was designed to be repeated multiple times to improve student proficiency.
-Prerequisites: READ-0200